 There are different types of espresso machines from low budget options to high end products (manual, semi-automated and fully automated).

-Steam-powered espresso machines use hot vapour under pressure to push water through finely-ground coffee.
-There are those who question this method, saying that steams overheats and ends up changing the authentic flavour.
+Steam-powered espresso machines use hot vapor under pressure to push water through finely-ground coffee.
+There are those who question this method, saying that steams overheats and end up changing the authentic flavor.

 - Using a pump is said to make superior authentic coffee as is not overheated.

 - They are customizable; you can put your own spin when brewing.

 - They take time to master, especially the manual process.

 - They are unsuitable for large groups of people because they only make one or two cups at a time.

 Compressed air-based machines as the name suggest compress air through ground coffee to make an espresso shot.

 The piston is mainly a manual method that makes use of a handle to push down water under pressure through ground coffee.